 The hormonal changes of menopause might make you more likely to gain weight around your abdomen than around your hips and thighs.
 But, hormonal changes alone don't necessarily cause menopause weight gain.
 Instead, the weight gain is usually related to aging, as well as lifestyle and genetic factors.

 For example, muscle mass typically diminishes with age, while fat increases.
-Loss of muscle mass decreases the rate at which your body uses calories, which can make it more challenging to maintain a healthy weight.
+Losing muscle mass slows the rate at which your body uses calories (metabolism).
+This can make it more challenging to maintain a healthy weight.
 If you continue to eat as you always have and don't increase your physical activity, you're likely to gain weight.

 Other factors, such as a lack of exercise, unhealthy eating and not enough sleep, might contribute to menopause weight gain.
 When people don't get enough sleep, they tend to snack more and consume more calories.